-As there are a lot of questions about the best off-site hotels at Disneyland Resort, and because we’ve stayed at a good number of these “walking distance to Disneyland hotels,” we thought we’d put together some quick-hit reviews of each hotel along Harbor Boulevard and Katella Avenue in which we’ve stayed.
-You can read our overall comparison of the benefits of staying off-site versus on-site in our Where to Stay at Disneyland post.
+As there are a lot of questions about the best off-site hotels at Disneyland Resort, and because we’ve stayed at a good number of these “walking distance to Disneyland hotels,” we thought we’d put together some quick-hit reviews of each hotel along Harbor Boulevard and Katella Avenue in our Disneyland Hotels Reviews & Rankings post so you can see how they stack up against one another.
+You can also read our overall comparison of the benefits of staying off-site versus on-site in our Where to Stay at Disneyland post.

 In the Disney fan community, you’ll find that Alpine Inn has a ton of fans.
 Even TripAdvisor has a ton of absolutely glowing reviews (I rarely trust TripAdvisor because it’s too easy to manipulate).
-Sarah and I aren’t quite as high on this motel.
-Sarah, especially, doesn’t think it’s all it’s cracked up to be.
-I am a little more favorable to it, although I don’t fully get the hype, either.
+We aren’t quite as high on this motel.
+Not that it’s bad, but I don’t fully get the hype.

 Don’t get us wrong, it’s a perfectly adequate hotel, especially if you’re visiting Disneyland on a budget, but it’s not the end-all, be-all of Disneyland-area hotels, as some might suggestion.
 The big draw of any off-site hotel, in my opinion, is proximity to Disneyland Resort.
 Alpine Inn is a walking distance hotel, but at just over a 15 minute walk, it’s not at the top of my list.
 That’s 20-30 minutes longer round-trip than the hotels at which we typically stay, and that time difference is make or break for us when it comes to leaving items like jackets back in the room and going back to get them at night.
 Obviously, your mileage may vary on that.